 How To Convert Dog Years To Human Years

 Unfortunately, there is no magic formula that pinpoints exactly how old your dog is in human years.
-Humans and dogs age very differently, so it can be a process to truly pinpoint how old a dog is.
+Humans and dogs age very differently, so it can be a process to truly calculate how old a dog is.

 Dog Age Conversion Chart